-When talking to a bartender or a fellow enthusiast, you don’t want them to know just how little you actually know, but Whisky is a drink with a rich history behind it and it’s impossible to learn it all at once.
+When talking to a bartender or a fellow enthusiast, you don’t want them to know how little you know.
+Whisky is a drink with a rich history behind it and it’s impossible to learn it all at once.

 And also know the difference between a Single Malt and a Blend.
 Single Malt is one Whisky made in one distillery, and a Blend is a mix of several Whiskies from several distilleries.

 If you want to engage a bit, you could start asking questions.
-This will make you look really knowledgeable while at the same time allow you to start a conversation where you can learn more.
+This will make you look knowledgeable while at the same time allow you to start a conversation.

 Some key expressions to know here are “finish” and “maturation”.